 - Her compact mirror shows up in Warehouse 13.
-It's an Artifact of Doom that forces whoever looks into it to murder their loved ones with an appears out of nowhere while also reciting a limerick of what Lizzie did.
+It's an Artifact of Doom that forces whoever looks into it to murder their loved ones with an axe that appears out of nowhere while also reciting a limerick of what Lizzie did.

 - In a crossover episode of Ally McBeal and The Practice, the defendant is a woman accused of killing her husband.
 Her psychiatrist testified that, under hypnosis, she claimed to be the reincarnation of Lizzie Borden.
 Many times during the crossover, the lawyers discuss reincarnation and the details of Lizzie's life and her own trial.
 In the end, it turns out that it was the psychiatrist who committed the murder, having fallen in love with his patient.
 He may have even planted the idea in her head that she was Lizzie in a past life so that she'd think she was the murderer.

 - In The Man Who Came to Dinner, Mr. Stanley's sister isn't Lizzie Borden.

 - Agnes de Mille's ballet Fall River Legend, which rewrites history by having Lizzie found guilty.

 - There's a rock musical called Lizzie which features an all-female cast — Lizzie, her sister Emma, the housekeeper Bridget (nicknamed "Maggie"), and the neighbor, Alice.
 Here, Lizzie is portrayed as a Woobie, Destroyer of Worlds; she's a closeted lesbian in a world that will never accept that, more than a little mentally unstable, and is being sexually abused by her father, to boot.
 Alice is also portrayed as harboring a childhood crush for Lizzie.